 _

-The resort is very famous for the cliffs of the Mine d’Or beach, whose shimmering colors make it a unique classified geological site in Europe.
-Don’t hesitate to go for a walk on the long 2 km beach to admire the ocher-gradient cliffs that dominate the sea.
+The resort is very famous for the cliffs of the Plage de la Mine d’Or, whose shimmering colors make it a unique protected geological site in Europe.
+Don’t hesitate to take a walk along the 2 km long beach to admire the ocher-gradient cliffs that overlook the sea.

 Pénestin